jijukrish/Java8Projects/README.md

 # Java8Projects
 Java 8 Features

-Environment management projects- Project to manage the environments in an ITOPS dept
+Project EnvManagement - Environment management projects- Project to manage the environments in an ITOPS dept